The Blog

 You sign up to the class anyway.
 You go for the run.
 You pack the picnic, take your kids out, and make the day happen – even if no one joins you.

-Not because you don’t care about having people there, but because you realise how much of your life you’re putting on hold while you wait for someone else to want it too.
+Not because you don’t care about having people there, but because you realise how much of your life you’ve been putting on hold while you wait for someone else to want it too.

 And that realisation is both freeing and uncomfortable.